fleetdm/fleet/articles/stay-on-course-with-your-security-compliance-goals.md

 ![Security compliance goals](../website/assets/images/articles/security-compliance-goals-cover-800x450@2x.jpg)

 Pursuing security compliance is a long journey.
 It isn’t so much taking a road trip as it’s setting sail on the open ocean.
 Regulatory changes can knock you off course.
-Learning a new technology can take the wind out of your sails.
+Learning new technology can take the wind out of your sails.
 And no matter how hard you try, you can never reach the horizon.

 Are you feeling a little seasick?
 Don’t worry.
 There are ways to navigate the waters of security compliance and still enjoy smooth sailing.